zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 ![waiting_gif](https://github.com/user-attachments/assets/91cf1bf9-ce5d-4487-9ba0-5be9bbbdb72e)

-So i need to use ghidra for this.
+So I need to use ghidra for this.
 According to the guide for the box, you need basic decompiler skills.
-So lets try putting the .enc file in ghidra and see what I get.
+Let's try putting the .enc file in ghidra and see what I get.

 Ghidra was a pain in the ass to install, but this video made it easy: https://www.youtube.com/watch?v=rt6Z_ph8ZAg

 ![image](https://github.com/user-attachments/assets/9d70ef1f-668c-4667-b5d8-8ab902ef9bbe)

-Nice I'm up and running...now to learn how to decrypt the file.
+Nice!
+I'm up and running...now to learn how to decrypt the file.
 Gonna search for anything in the code that has to do with encrypting or decrypting.

 ![image](https://github.com/user-attachments/assets/83008f18-b9a5-4e48-8b07-80107207b20e)